Thierry de Montbrial

 Moderator

-Opening Remarks of the 16th edition of the World Policy Conference
+Opening Remarks of the 18th World Policy Conference